 This is based on the George and Ira Gershwin song "Summertime," from the 1935 musical Porgy & Bess.
 They share the same first line: "Summertime and the livin's easy."

 On this track, Brad Nowell compares life with his cheating girlfriend to being locked down in prison - somewhat ironic since in real life, these roles were usually reversed.
-"He screwed around on the road," Sublime bass player Eric Wilson told us about Nowell.
+"He screwed around on the road," Sublime bass player Eric Wilson told Songfacts about Nowell.

 This contains a sample from the Beastie Boys' "Slow and Low" from their 1986 album License to Ill.
-The line is, "And when we do it like this, in the place to be."
+The line that's lifted is, "And when we do it like this, in the place to be."

 Marshall Goodman, who was the percussionist/DJ in Sublime, co-wrote this song along with Brad Nowell - he gets a shout-out in the line, "Bradley's on the microphone with Ras MG."